-5.1 Complaints

-- 5.1.2 The authority will investigate relevant complaints in relation to licensed premises of any description.
+- 5.1 Complaints - 5.1.2 The authority will investigate complaints relevant to the licensing objectives in relation to licensed premises of any description.
 In the first instance, complainants will be encouraged to raise the complaint directly with the licensee or business concerned.
-Where a Responsible Authority or an interested party (such as a local resident, or a residents' association) has made - (a) valid representations about licensed premises or - (b) a valid application for a licence to be reviewed then the Authority may initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern.
+Where a Responsible Authority or an interested party (such as a local resident, residents' association or licensing authority council member) has made - (a) valid representations about licensed premises or - (b) a valid application for a licence to be reviewed then the Authority may initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern.